Canadian Pacific 374: History

 No. 374 was built by the CPR in 1886 and was one of eight similar steam locomotives built that year in their Montreal shops.
 While No. 371 was scrapped in 1915, No. 374 was completely rebuilt in 1914 and continued in service until 1945.
 Because of its historical significance, it was donated upon its retirement to the City of Vancouver, which placed it on display in Kitsilano Beach Park.
 It suffered greatly from exposure to the elements and a lack of upkeep.
 It remained there until 1983, when a group of railway enthusiasts launched an effort to restore the engine in time for Expo 86.
 It was moved from the beach and spent the next few years in different warehouses around Vancouver while a crew of volunteers undertook the task of restoring the engine.
-Completed in time for Expo, No. 374 was put on display on the turntable at the renovated former CPR Drake Street Roundhouse where it became a prime attraction.
+Completed in time for Expo, No. 374 was put on display on the turntable at the renovated former CPR Drake Street Roundhouse in Yaletown where it became a prime attraction.